nushell/nushell.github.io/commands/docs/explore.md

 title: explore
 categories: |
   viewers
-version: 0.76.0
+version: 0.77.0
 viewers: |
-  Explore acts as a table pager, just like `less` does for text
+  Explore acts as a table pager, just like `less` does for text.
 usage: |
-  Explore acts as a table pager, just like `less` does for text
+  Explore acts as a table pager, just like `less` does for text.
 ---

 # <code>{{ $frontmatter.title }}</code> for viewers